Albert Ludwig Sigesmund Neisser: Life and career

 In 1898 Albert Neisser published clinical trials on serum therapy in patients with syphilis.
-He injected cell free serum from patients with syphilis into patients who were admitted for other medical conditions.
+He injected cell-free serum from patients with syphilis into patients who were admitted for other medical conditions.
 Most of these patients were prostitutes, who were neither informed about the experiment nor asked for their consent.
 When some of them contracted syphilis Neisser argued that the women did not contract syphilis as a result of his serum injections but contracted the disease because they worked as prostitutes.
+Though the majority of his contemporary academic physicians supported him, Neisser was investigated by the Prussian public prosecutor and ultimately fined for failing to obtain consent.

 In 1905 and 1906 Neisser travelled to Java, in order to study the possible transmission of syphilis from apes to humans.
 He later cooperated with August Paul von Wassermann (1866–1925) to develop the famous diagnostic test for detecting Treponema pallidum infections, and also in the testing of the first chemotherapeutic agent for syphilis, Salvarsan, which was discovered by his former school fellow Paul Ehrlich in 1910.
 In 1907, Neisser was promoted to professor ordinarius of dermatology and sexually transmitted diseases at Breslau.

 As a scientific leader, Neisser was also very active.
 In the field of public health, he promoted vigorously preventive and educational measures to the public, and the better sanitary control of prostitutes, in order to combat venereal diseases.
 He was one of the founder of the Deutsche Gesellschaft zur Bekämpfung der Geschlechtskrankheiten (German Society for the Fight Against Venereal Diseases) in 1902, and of the Deutsche Dermatologische Gesellschaft (German Dermatological Society) in 1888.

 Neisser died of sepsis on 30 July 1916, at the age of 61 years, in Breslau.